 The annual Presidents Forum, held in the fall, brings together national knows speakers for a panel discussion on current topics of interest.
 Past panelist include President William Jefferson Clinton, Secretary of States Madeline Albright and Henry Kissinger, National Security Adviser Zbigniew Brzezinski, journalists Paul Krugman and Paul Gigot, and former White House Press Secretaries Ari Fleischer and Joe Lockhart.
 The funds raised support the Foundation’s Scholarship and Program Fund.

-2:30 pm – 4:30 pm
+2:30 pm to 4:30 pm

-4:30 pm – 5:30 pm
+Reception 4:30 pm to 5:30 pm

-Click here to view the invitation.
+Click here to download invitation.

 For the past couple of decades the world has been defined by an ever-increasing chorus of chaos and turmoil.
 Choose any part of the world and you will find an assault on international order that threatens to create a perpetual military response.
 What was once limited to well-defined state sponsored aggression has now evolved to nebulous organizations which seem to be created on a daily basis.
 Al-Qaeda, Boko Haram, Muslim Brotherhood, Hezbollah and Hamas top the list of more than 60 designated terrorist organizations tracked by the US government.
 While not limited to the Middle East, it is the area of the world that currently has captured the world’s attention because of the emergence of the latest threat – the Islamic State of Iraq and Syria, known as ISIS.